5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 **Steps:**
 - Implement INNER JOIN to merge `orders` table with the `restaurants` table based on `r_id` field.
-- Group the results by `r_name` field and calculte the average of `delivery_time` and `delivery_rating` fields based on restaurant group.
+- Group the results by `r_name` field and calculate the average of `delivery_time` and `delivery_rating` fields based on restaurant group.
 Round the values to 2 decimal places.
 Order the outcome by `"Average Delivery Rating"` in descending order.

 **Query:**
 ```sql